 - Add text.
 For FB movies remember many people have the sound off,

 - But for other places, think music!
 Think copyright too.
-Look for royalty free music like Incompetech who work under a Creative Commons licence, Audio Jungle (paid).
-YouTube has a royalty free library, and AdWeek have a list of recommended sites here.
+Look for free and cheap music music at sites like Incompetech or Audio Jungle.
+YouTube has a royalty free library for users, and AdWeek have a list of recommended sites here.

 PRO TIP for Sponsored Post Newbies